-As of June 30, 2007, CDA had commitments to purchase approximately \$17,783 in GNMA mortgage-backed securities.
+As of June 30, 2008, the Fund had commitments to purchase approximately \$4,740 in GNMA mortgage-backed securities.
 These securities will be purchased with the proceeds of bonds already issued to finance mortgage loans on multi-family projects.
-The interest rates on these securities range from 5.39% to 5.90%.
+The interest rates on these securities range from 5.39% to 5.94%.
+The Fund also had commitments to fund mortgage loans from bond proceeds in the amount of \$12,043 with interest rates from 3.95% to 5.94%.